pradoshpriyan/pradoshpriyan/README.md

 ---

 ##  Currently Learning
-- Advanced React patterns and state management
+- Develop a app with the full stack developement.
-- Backend integration with Firebase & MongoDB
+- Backend integration with Sql.
 - Advanced Data Structures & Algorithms
 - Problem Solving techniques and optimization
-- Full-Stack Development best practices

 ---

 ##  Connect with Me